Fernando Colunga: Career

 His next telenovela were Nunce Te Olvidare (1999) by Edith Gonzalez and Abrazame Muy Fuerte (2000) with Aracely Arambula, Victoria Ruffo, Cesar Evora and Nailea Norvind.
 After this, he spent time away from telenovelas to study acting and production.
-He also played a role in Navidad Sin Fin in 2001.
-In 2003, he worked in Amor Real with Adela Noriega; a production of Carla Estrada, where he played Manuel Fuentes Guerra, the bastard son of a rich landowner.
+He also played a role in Navidad sin fin in 2001.
+In 2003, he worked in Amor real with Adela Noriega; a production of Carla Estrada, where he played Manuel Fuentes Guerra, the bastard son of a rich landowner.
 He starred alongside Mauricio Islas and Helena Rojo.
 In 2003, he won the TVyNovelas Award for Best Actor.
 After Amor Real, Colunga took some time from TV acting and concentrated on theater.
 Along with César Evora, he adapted screenplays and launched Death Trap.

-After spending several months touring with his work, Colunga returned to television with the telenovela of Carla Estrada, Alborada (2005) and Passion (2007).
+After spending several months touring with his work, Colunga returned to television with the telenovela of Carla Estrada, Alborada (2005) and Pasion (2007).
 He shared the stage with actors like Valentino Lanús, Daniela Romo, Mariana Garza, Luis Roberto Guzmán, Vanessa Guzman, Arturo Peniche, Irán Castillo, Susana González, Sebastián Rulli, and Daniela Castro.

 In 2008, he worked on the telenovela Manana Es Para Siempre sharing credits with Silvia Navarro and Lucero.
 This telenovela is produced by Nicando Diaz, in which he plays Eduardo Juarez, a man who, for his revenge against Barbara Greco (Lucero) changes his name to Franco Santoro.
-In 2010, he was the star of the telenovela Soy Tu Dueña produced by Nicandro Diaz; he shared credit with Lucero, Gabriela Spanic, and Jacqueline Andere.
+In 2010, he was the star of the telenovela Soy tu dueña produced by Nicandro Diaz; he shared credit with Lucero, Gabriela Spanic, and Jacqueline Andere.

-In 2012, he starred in Porque el Amor Manda with Blanca Soto, Erick Elias, and Claudia Alvarez, debuting in the genre of telenovela with a comic touch.
+In 2012, he starred in Porque el amor manda with Blanca Soto, Erick Elias, and Claudia Alvarez, debuting in the genre of telenovela with a comic touch.
 Porque el Amor Manda is a Mexican telenovela produced by Juan Osorio.
 It was an adaptation of the 2011 Secretary.
 This starred Colunga and Blanca Soto, with Erick Elias and Claudia Alvarez, who play the main antagonists of the story.

 In 2015, he worked on the telenovela Pasión y Poder sharing credits with Jorge Salinas and Susana González.